-There are countless tips and advice out there when it comes to maintaining your motorcycle.
-We don’t doubt you’re the master of farkles, but do you look after your gear as carefully as your bike?
+There are countless tips and advice out there when it comes to look after your motorcycle gear.
+We don’t doubt you’re the master of farkles, but do you look after your motorcycle gear as carefully as your bike?
 It’s tempting to just dump your muddy boots or dusty leathers in the garage and forget about them till the next ride.
 However, looking after your gear is essential if you want to keep it in top shape.

 Motorcycle gear designers and manufacturers put a lot of effort, tech, and thought into the stuff you wear when you’re riding your bike.
 Do your part and give your leathers or Kevlar a little TLC once in a while, too.
 After all, it’s what keeps you safe.

 Here’s how to look after your motorcycle gear.

 We’ve said this before: your helmet is the most important piece of your riding gear, so be sure to give it a good clean every couple of months or so.
 Depending on how much you ride, you may want to do it more often.
 Don’t wait until it gets ripe!

 Don’t let your helmet get ripe!

 Most helmets have removable inner linings, so giving your helmet a wash is a pretty straightforward task.
 Simply remove the lining and hand-wash it in a sink using lukewarm water.
 Ideally, wash it with baby shampoo as it doesn’t have any irritants or aroma.
 Leave to air-dry.

 For the outer shell, use a soft microfiber cloth or rag.
 If your visor is covered in dead bugs or road grime, wash it off with the cloth, then leave to dry.